luizpvas/explicit/README.md

 If your app boots with no errors, it means you have a working MCP server that you can connect from any MCP client (Claude Desktop, Cursor Agent, etc.)

-### Request options
+### Tool configuration

-The following methods are available in `Explicit::Request` to configure the MCP tool:
+The following methods are available in `Explicit::Request` to configure the MCP tool.
+They're all optional and the MCP server still works correctly using the request's default title, description and params.

 - `mcp_tool_name(name)` - Sets the unique identifier for the tool.
 Should be a string with only ASCII letters, numbers and underscore.
 By default it is set